-Plant growth regulators (used to influence particular growth processes in plants) and herbicides (which control unwanted plants) are also treated as plant protection products under EU legislation.
-However, biocides, which are intended for non-plant uses to control various pests and disease carriers such as insects, rats and mice, do not fall within the remit of EFSA.
+The term “pesticides” is commonly used as a synonym for plant protection products.
+However, pesticides is a broader term that also covers products such as biocides, which are intended for non-plant uses to control pests and disease carriers such as insects, rats and mice and do not fall within the remit of EFSA.

 Peer review of active substances

 Since 2003, EFSA has been responsible for the EU peer review of active substances used in plant protection products.
 This task is carried out by EFSA’s Pesticides Peer Review Unit following procedures set out in the legislation and the latest scientific standards and methods.
 EFSA conducts its work in close collaboration with scientific experts from the Member States.

 In general, active substances are evaluated through a phased approach:

 - An application for approval of an active substance is submitted by the producer of the active substance to a designated rapporteur Member State (RMS), together with a dossier.

 - For each substance an initial assessment report is produced by the RMS carrying out the first risk assessment.

 - The RMS’s risk assessment is peer reviewed by EFSA in cooperation with all Member States.